dvdmtw98/notes/notes-vault/blockchain/bitcoin/bitcoin-legacy-address.md

 <Bob's signature> <Bob's public key> OP_CHECKSIG
 ```

-To process the input and output scripts of a transaction that are placed on a stack
+To process a transaction the output of the previous transaction and the input of the current transaction are placed on a stack
-The input is placed first followed by the output script
+The input script is placed first which is followed by the output script
 `OP_CHECKSIG` function takes 2 inputs so it consumes the 2 values that are present below it on the stack
 The function checks if the public key and signature are related
 It also checks if the signature commits to the various fields in the transaction